-When starting a Paleo diet, people often wonder what drinks are allowed other than simply water.
-With a little forethought and creativity, Paleo drinks can be as varied and delicious as those that are not as good for you!
+When starting a Paleo diet, people often wonder what to drink on paleo besides water.
+With a little forethought and creativity, Paleo diet drinks can be as varied and delicious as those that are not as good for you!

 What To Drink On A Paleo Diet